ActiveState/homework/dep-tree/README.md

 assignment.
 However, see the note at the end about providing us with instructions on installing/running your assignment.

-We are also happy to accept solutions provided in the following languages:
+We are happy to accept solutions provided in the following languages:

 * Go
 * JavaScript